-‘Rise’ Axed By NBC, Damon J Gillespie & Auli’i Cravalho React To Heartbreaking Cancellation After One Season
+‘Rise’ Axed By NBC, Damon J. Gillespie & Auli’i Cravalho React To Heartbreaking Cancellation After One Season

 The mid-season replacement, helmed by the creator of Friday Night Lights and Parenthood, was one of the most promising new shows of the spring season.
 After a hopeful premiere following the This Is Us finale in March, ratings for Rise steadily declined over its 10-week run.
 Starring Josh Radnor as a high school teacher with a “vision” and Rosie Perez as his drama department assistant, Rise featured a supersized young cast that included Damon J. Gillespie and Auli’I Cravalho.

 Rise creator Jason Katims has not yet issued a statement about the show’s cancellation, but many of the cast members took to social media to mourn the demise of the short-lived series.
-Damon J. Gillsepie, who plays high school quarterback turned theater star Robbie Thorne on Rise, posted to Twitter to tell fans he is “speechless” over the cancelation.
+Damon J. Gillespie, who plays high school quarterback turned theater star Robbie Thorne on Rise, posted to Twitter to tell fans he is “speechless” over the cancellation.

 “I want to say some words about gratitude and about the future but this one stings.
 A lot.
 Gonna take a couple of days off social media for a bit.
 Coming back when I the words reach me.
 Lots of love,” the Rise star wrote.